Highlights of 2016

 Governance in 2016

 Diversity Among Top Congressional Staff: Building on our 31-page report on Diversity Among Top Senate Staff, in 2016 the Joint Center produced this 2-minute video on congressional staff diversity and made several presentations to talk about the issue to U.S. Senators, to congressional staff, and to the media.
-After the 2016 election, we organized 52 black, Latino, AAPI, and Native American organizations and sent this letter asking six new U.S. Senators to recruit diverse staffs.
+After the 2016 election, we organized 52 Black, Latino, AAPI, and American Indian organizations and sent this letter asking six new U.S. Senators to recruit diverse staffs.
 We also organized outreach to over 70 civil rights organizations and media outlets in six states with newly elected U.S. Senators educating them about the lack of diversity among top staff, and created this fact sheet on the issue.
-Following our efforts and those of our partner organizations, House Speaker Paul Ryan hired the first African American Chief of Staff in the Speaker's office, Senator Kamala Harris & Senator Thom Tillis hired the Senate’s first African American legislative directors, Senator Dianne Feinstein & Senator Jerry Moran both hired an African American Chief of Staff, Senator Martin Heinrich hired a Latino Legislative Director, and Senator Cortez Masto hired a Latino Communications Director.
-The number of African American top staff in Senate offices increased by 100 percent, and incoming Senate Democratic Leader Charles Schumer announced plans to continue and staff the Senate Democratic Diversity Initiative.
+Following our efforts and those of our partner organizations, House Speaker Paul Ryan hired the first Black Chief of Staff in the Speaker’s office, Senator Kamala Harris & Senator Thom Tillis hired Black Legislative Directors, Senator Dianne Feinstein hired a Latino Chief of Staff, Senator Jerry Moran hired a Black Chief of Staff, Senator Martin Heinrich hired a Latino Legislative Director, and Senator Cortez Masto hired a Latino Communications Director.
+The number of Black top staff in Senate offices increased by 100 percent, and incoming Senate Democratic Leader Charles Schumer announced plans to continue and staff the Senate Democratic Diversity Initiative.

 June Roundtable of the South for Elected Officials of Color: From June 21-23 the Joint Center hosted over 20 of the South’s most innovative and influential elected state, county, and local elected officials of color for a policy roundtable at the White House, the U.S. Capitol, and GW Law.
 The elected officials met with leading experts and policy-makers, including Deputy Assistant to the President and White House Director of Intergovernmental Affairs Jerry Abramson, U.S. Senator Gary Peters (D-MI), U.S. Senator Tim Scott (R-SC), and many others.
 Sessions focused on workforce development, the school-to-prison pipeline, and health equity.